Information For Authors

 Unstructured; 250-word maximum

-Personal essays from autistic adults or other stakeholders that provide important insights for the field
+Personal memoir-like essays from autistic adults or other stakeholders that provide important insights for the field

 Solicited by the Editor to accompany a manuscript to be published in Autism in Adulthood